cogdog/truwriter/README.md

 Using this theme requires a self-hosted--or institutionally hosted (lucky you)-- Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
 You cannot use this theme on the free "wordpress.com" site.
 Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) if you need to set up your own hosting space.

 The TRU Collector is a child theme based on [the free and elegant Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Radcliffe`.

+If you are wise enough to use [Reclaim Hosting](http://reclaimhosting.com/) you will find (soon) a one click cpanel installer for a fully built out site.

 ### Installing TRU Writer from Scratch